visualjournalist/visualjournalist.github.io/interactive.md

 ---

-BRIAN WILLIAMSON started as a newspaper page designer at the St. Louis Post-Dispatch, designing everything from the front page to business and feature pages.
-At some point he transitioned to designing interactive content for the newspaper.
-He is comfortable working with HTML, CSS, JavaScript, Node, JSON and creating data visualizations with D3 and Leaflet.
+BRIAN WILLIAMSON originally created Flash-based interactive graphics and stories for the St. Louis Post-Dispatch.
+At some point he transitioned from ActionScript3 to JavaScript, HTML, CSS, Node, JSON and creating data visualizations with D3 and Leaflet.